Isabelle Ahearn O'Neill: Career in government

 In the 1910s, O'Neill became an active suffragist and began to campaign for Democratic candidates in Rhode Island.
 She eventually left the stage and took her elocutionary skills into a career in politics.
 In 1922, she was elected to the Rhode Island House of Representatives from the 15th Assembly District, making her the first woman to hold office in the Rhode Island Legislature.
 She stayed in the House for eight years, supporting better protections for women in the workplace, better pay for teachers, and pensions for widows with children.
 A canny public speaker, she gave speeches in French and Italian to reach a broader cross-section of the electorate.
 She rose to the position of deputy Democratic floor leader before moving over to the state Senate in 1932.

-In 1924 she served as the temporary chair of the Democratic National Convention.
+In 1924, she served as the temporary chair of the Democratic National Convention.

 At the request of President Franklin Roosevelt, she left the state Senate after only two years to serve as the president's legislative liaison to the Federal Bureau of Narcotics.
 In 1943, she resigned and returned to her home state, where she took an executive position at the Rhode Island Labor Department.

-O'Neill retired in 1954 and died in 1975.
+O'Neill retired in 1954 and died in Providence on March 17, 1975.
 Her papers are held by the Rhode Island Historical Society and include scrapbooks from her years as an actor and elocution teacher, as well as a brief autobiographical sketch.